daczarne/udemy_intro_to_apache_airflow/03_create_a_data_pipeline/README.md

 - `schedule_interval` defines the frequency at which the data pipeline will be triggered

 The DAG will be scheduled once the `start_date` + `schedule_interval` has elapsed.
 And you'll get an `execution_date` equal to the beginning of that date.

+All dates in Airflow are in UTC timezone.
+This can be changed from the `airflow.cfg` file, under the `default_ui_timezone` and `default_timezone` parameters.
+Changing them is not advisable.

+## Backfilling and catchup

+If the `start_date` is in the past, you need to backfill your DAG run.
+Airflow will automatically run all non-triggered DAG runs in order to catch-up to the current date, starting from the last execution date.
+This behavior can be controlled by the `catchup` parameter in the DAG definition.
+By default this parameter is set to `True`.